anSpiros/XM_project/README.md

 `npm test` to run all tests.\
 Launches the test runner in the interactive watch mode.

-In the `server` directory, you can run:
+In the `back` directory, you can run:

 `symfony server:start` to start the local server for back end application